Warp in Dimension Lumber

 Lumber that was dressed and graded at high moisture content will be undersized when it reaches a normal emc and can be identified as such by measuring its thickness and width.
-Shrinkage of softwood lumber across the grain averages about 1 per cent for each 4 per cent change in moisture content.
+Shrinkage of softwood lumber across the grain averages about 1% for each 4% change in moisture content.
 Lumber that is not dried to 19% or less at the time of dressing and grading is considered below standards and cannot be grade stamped.

 Improper Shipping and Storage

-Sometimes lumber is rewetted during the transportation and storing process.
-When this happens pieces are exposed to moisture at different rates.
+Sometimes lumber gets wet during the transportation and storing process.
+When this happens, pieces are exposed to moisture at different rates.
 The lumber on the outsides of a package can become very wet and begin to swell on the exposed surfaces while the interior surfaces and interior pieces remain relatively dry.
-If the lumber is left exposed to the elements during shipping, on the storage yard, and/or at the job site, these differences in re-wetting and drying due to changes in the weather will lead to deterioration in terms of differential swelling and shrinking leading to warp, checking and splitting.
+If the lumber is left exposed to the elements during shipping, on the storage yard, and/or at the job site, these differences in wetting and drying due to changes in the weather will lead to deterioration in terms of differential swelling and shrinking leading to warp, checking and splitting.